paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 ## Where is the money going?

-Bids and fees - where are they spent, what pallet do we need to interact here with?
+TODO: Bids and fees - where are they spent, what pallet do we need to interact here with?

 ## Scheduler/Collators/Validators